All programs are taught by highly qualified instructors; see The Team link.

 This is a great fitness based class that will test your endurance and help you get seriously fit.
 Our coach Gerald Sanders in the original “boot camp” instructor in Nova Scotia and brings with him over thirty years of Martial Arts/fitness experience.
 See The Team page.

 Our Kids Jujitsu class has been established in Nova Scotia since 1985 and has be taught at various groups such as the Y.M.C.A, Halifax Recreation, Nubodys Fitness center (now Goodlife) and others.
 The participants are not only introduced to Jujitsu but all the other arts we teach at the academy, making then great overall Martial Artist.
 Some of our students started when they where 5 years old and now in their late 20’s still training as Black Belts.
-The programs main instructor Jeremy Ford started when he was 13 and now in his mid 20’s runs an amazing class with the help of other certified instructors.
+The programs main instructor Jeremy Ford started when he was 13 and now in his late 20’s runs an amazing class with the help of other certified instructors.

 With a number of certified instructors you can be sure you are getting the top techniques and ongoing seminars form the leading instructors from around the world.